Myles Rowe: 2025 season

 Rowe switched to Abel Motorsports for the 2025 Indy NXT season.
 He would start his season strong in the opening two races of the season at St. Petersburg and Barber, finishing fourth in both races, which moved him up to third in the championship standings.
 For races three and four at Indianapolis, Rowe qualified in fifth.
 In race one at Indianapolis, Rowe moved up from his starting spot of fifth to third in the opening stages of the race.
 Following the second caution flag due to an incident between James Roe and Nikita Johnson, Rowe was being challenged by Salvador de Alba on the restart going into turn one.
 Rowe braked late into turn one and was successfully able to keep his position and stay in front of de Alba.
 Rowe would stay in third for the remainder of the race and went on to score his maiden podium in the series.

 At Iowa Speedway, Rowe passed the dominant Dennis Hauger with fourteen laps to go and held on to earn his first career win in the Indy NXT series, becoming the first Black driver to do so.

 2026 season

 Rowe remains with Abel Motorsports for the 2026 season.
+At the June Gateway Motorsports Park race, Rowe started 24th and last in the field, and charged to the lead on lap 47, taking the checkered flag and earning a victory that is considered historic for the Indy NXT series.

 Personal life

 Rowe was born in Powder Springs, Georgia, although he currently resides in Brooklyn, New York.

+Rowe initially pursued golf, but at the age of ten became interested in motorsport and Formula One after watching racing on television with his father.